technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 3/Lab 3 - Universal Resource Scheduling for Dynamics 365 Field Service.md

     ![](./media/image39.png)

-3. Click on the down arrow on **Mark Brown** section and Right-click on the Work order under **Mark Brown** and select **Rebook**.
+3. Click on the down arrow on resource section and Right-click on the Work order under **Mark Brown** and select **Rebook**.

     ![](./media/image40.png)

-4. Click on the **Mark Brown** resource the create Booking window will open.
+4. Click on the resource the create Booking window will open.
 Reselect Start date, Start Time, Estimate Arrival Date, Estimate Arrival Time, End Date, End time, booking Status.
 Click on the **Rebook and Exit**.